 With all the butt strokes, as with the butt smash, the muzzle of the rifle wound up over the support side shoulder.
 Later, when I was a special agent serving warrants with an M4 (sans bayonet), Eyal Yanilov taught us muzzle jabs, parries, and blocking with the rifle like a side-handle baton, but always keeping the muzzle down range.
 We avoided techniques that pointed our muzzle back at the rest of the team.

-Our Garands had lead plugs in the barrels to prevent mischief.
+Our Garands had been demilitarized with lead plugs in the barrels to prevent mischief.
 The rumor was that before they were plugged, a cadet had committed hara-kiri by placing a blank in the chamber, a pencil in the barrel, and firing the blank to drive the pencil through his head (not entirely unlike what happened later to actor Brandon Lee).
 Whether the pencil story was true or not, the lead barrel plugs made the Garand even heavier than it had started.

 Plus, the air was rare at 7000′ feet or so, in Jack’s Valley.
 We had to low crawl on our faces and on our backs under concertina wire obstacles.